37 Breakfast Foods for Optimal Weight Loss

 Fiber, per 1⁄2 cup: 1 g

 Think of grapefruit (one of the best fruits for fat loss) as your breakfast appetizer.
-“Even if you changed nothing else about your diet, eating half a grapefruit before each meal may help you lose up to a pound a week,” says Patricia Bannan MS, RDN, author of Eat Right When the Time Is Right.
+“Even if you changed nothing else about your diet, eating half a grapefruit before each meal may help you lose up to a pound a week,” says Patricia Bannan, MS, RDN.
 “Researchers found that when obese people ate half a grapefruit before each meal, they dropped an average of 3.5 pounds over 12 weeks,” she says.
 How’s it work?
 The tangy fruit helps lower insulin, a fat-storage hormone.
-It’s also 90% water, so it fills you up so you eat less, explains Bannan.
+It’s also 90 percent water, so it fills you up so you eat less, explains Bannan.

 Sugar, per 1⁄2 cup: 3–7 g